 We are known in the mid-west for our outstanding jewelry artists who work in sterling silver, mixed metal, 14K and 18K Gold, Gold Vermeil, enamel, precious and semi-precious stones, porcelain and glass beads in a variety of designs.
-Among our jewelry artists are Randi Chervitz, Gail Crozier, Becky Dalton, Kara DeBacker, Julie Evenson, Joyce Fritz, Q. Miller, Marlene Oglesby, Nena Potts, Marie Scarpa, Elaine Coyne, Essential Glassworks, Tammy Kirks, Doris Doucette, Silver Seasons, David Smallcombe.
+Among our jewelry artists are Randi Chervitz, Gail Crozier, Kara DeBacker, Julie Evenson, Joyce Fritz, Q. Miller, Marlene Oglesby, Nena Potts, Marie Scarpa, Elaine Coyne, Essential Glassworks, Tammy Kirks, Doris Doucette, David Smallcombe.

 Randi Chervitz incorporates fiber techniques into metal for her jewelry designs.
 Chervitz works in sterling silver, fine silver and 14K and 18K gold.

 Kara DeBacker is a fused glass artist who, in addition to her large sculptural pieces, creates pendants, earrings and hair accessories.
 She incorporates silver and copper into many of her designs.

 Joyce Fritz designs are handmade in polymer clay using the millefiori method.
 Sheets and coils of clay are stacked and compressed together.
 Recycled and new wire, glass beads and metallic leaf are used to embellish the work.

 Marlene Oglesby finds pleasure in using learned techniques of jewelry making.
 She enjoys the art of woven beading, cold-fused copper, and sterling silver wrapping of stones such as Cabochons.
 What starts as a collection of beads, Marlene transforms into creative pieces of art.

 David Smallcombe has been a full-time artist for 30 years, handcrafting gold and silver jewelry with elegant lines , rich textures and simple designs.